Creepy Zillow Listing Has the Internet Wondering What Exactly Previous Owners Were Doing

 People are allowed to entirely be themselves in their homes.
 It's one of the few places where folks can cut loose and play out whatever they want.
 And while most people just want to play out having a climate-controlled space that's pest-free, with decent lighting, and with enough room for their stuff and utilities that work, others use their living spaces as a means of expressing themselves.

-You've got folks who like to hang up hilarious bedroom signs above their mattresses and forgot to take them down (or intentionally leave them up) while snapping photos of their abode to list on the popular home research site.
+You've got folks who like to hang up hilarious bedroom signs above their mattresses and forget to take them down (or intentionally leave them up) while snapping photos of their abode to list on the popular home research site.

 And then you've got people with some eccentric ideas about what their place should look like and want to share the joy of their vision with others, even if there's probably a very, very niche market of folks who would ever want to live in something like that.